discordjs/guide/guide/additional-info/rest-api.md

 You can get the respective properties from the returned JSON.
 If you were to view it in your browser, it usually looks like a bunch of mumbo jumbo.
 If it doesn't, great!
 If it does, then you should get a JSON formatter/viewer.
 If you're using Chrome, [JSON Formatter](https://chrome.google.com/webstore/detail/json-formatter/bcjindcccaagfpapjjmafapmmgkkhgoa) is one of the more popular extensions.
 If you're not using Chrome, search for "JSON formatter/viewer &lt;your browser&gt;" and get one.

 Now, if you look at the JSON, you can see that it's a `list` property, which is an array of objects containing various definitions for the term (maximum 10).
-Something you always want to do when making API based commands is to handle no results.
+Something you always want to do when making API-based commands is to handle no results.
 So, let's throw a random term in there (e.g. `njaksdcas`) and then look at the response.
 The `list` array should then be empty.
 Now you are ready to start writing!

 As explained above we want to check if the API returned any answers for our query like so: